 CONCLUSION

 The field experiment conducted during Kharif 2023 clearly indicated that foliar application of nano urea had a pronounced and positive influence on the growth dynamics of pigeonpea.
-Among the treatments, application of 100 per cent recommended dose of nitrogen along with foliar spray of nano urea at 4 ml L⁻¹ at flowering and pod development stages consistently recorded superior plant height, number of primary and secondary branches, leaf area and total dry matter accumulation compared to the absolute control and other nano urea concentrations.
-The enhanced growth can be attributed to efficient foliar absorption of nano-sized nitrogen particles, improved nitrogen availability during critical reproductive stages, increased chlorophyll synthesis, higher photosynthetic efficiency and prolonged vegetative activity.
+Among the treatments, application of 100 per cent recommended dose of nitrogen along with foliar spray of nano urea at 4 ml L⁻¹ at flowering and pod development stages consistently recorded superior plant height, number of primary and secondary branches, leaf area, and total dry matter accumulation compared to the absolute control and other nano urea concentrations.
+The enhanced growth can be attributed to efficient foliar absorption of nano-sized nitrogen particles, improved nitrogen availability during critical reproductive stages, increased chlorophyll synthesis, higher photosynthetic efficiency, and prolonged vegetative activity.
 Lower concentrations of nano urea proved more effective than higher doses, indicating an optimum requirement for maximizing growth benefits.
 The performance of nano urea treatments was comparable to foliar application of 2 per cent normal urea, highlighting the potential of nano nitrogen fertilizers in improving nitrogen use efficiency.
 Overall, the study concludes that foliar application of nano urea at 4 ml L⁻¹ in combination with the recommended basal nitrogen is an effective and sustainable nutrient management strategy for enhancing growth of pigeonpea, with potential benefits in reducing fertilizer losses, improving resource use efficiency, and promoting environmentally sustainable pigeonpea production.

 REFERENCES